 How do tools contribute to common sales forecasting fails?

-Whether you have a training problem or process problem, having the right tools in place can help you identify issues early on or, in some cases, even identify potential solutions.
+Whether you have a training problem (either sales or pipeline management training) or a process problem, having the right tools in place can help you identify issues early on or, in some cases, even identify potential solutions.
 Let’s go back to the hypothetical pushed deal we talked about earlier.
 You likely have a CRM in place and have a sales team adding data into it all the time (although, let’s be honest.
 Few actually do add data into CRM).

 When you pull the numbers you need to calculate your forecast, it could be based on outdated data because of the nature of ever-evolving deals.
 The problem with your standard CRM is that it doesn’t necessarily tell you what’s throwing your forecast off.